Joe0x7F/LMT87/README.md

 This project was created to help enigneers, technicians, and hobbyist quicky get the LMT87 low voltage temperature sensor working in their own projects.

-**The characteristic equations below should make it relatively easy for you to design your own circuits around this device.**
+**The characteristic equations below should make it relatively easy and quick for you to design your own circuits around this device.**

 # Basic circuit used to test and gather characteristic data: